-No place in the Bay Area is safe when it comes to the inevitable, devastating earthquakes that loom on the horizon.
+No place in the Bay Area is safe when it comes to the inevitable earthquakes that loom on the horizon.
 But some neighborhoods are better situated than others.

-The California Geological Survey (CGS) updated its Seismic Hazard Zone map this month, revealing the most dangerous places in the Bay Area during phenomena like liquefaction and landslides following a major earthquake.
+The California Geological Survey (CGS) updated its seismic hazard zone map in April, revealing the most dangerous places in the Bay Area during phenomena like liquefaction and landslides following a major earthquake.

-During violent quakes, seemingly solid ground can turn to the consistency of cake batter, collapsing overhead buildings and infrastructure.
+During violent quakes, seemingly solid ground can turn into the consistency of cake batter, collapsing overhead buildings and infrastructure.

 “The highest hazard areas are concentrated in regions of man-made landfill, especially fill that was placed many decades ago in areas that were once submerged bay floor,” notes USGS.

-According to the CGS map, this means that places like the Marina, the Financial District, the majority of SoMa, South Beach, the East Cut, Treasure Island, Ocean Beach, India Basin, Hunters Point, and Candlestick Point are all in danger from the phenomenon.
+This means that, according to the map, places like the Marina, the Financial District, the majority of SoMa, South Beach, the East Cut, Treasure Island, Ocean Beach, India Basin, Hunters Point, and Candlestick Point are in danger from the phenomenon.

-In the South Bay and along the Peninsula, one huge liquefaction zone extends from SFO down through most of Santa Clara and San Jose.
+In the South Bay and along the Peninsula, one massive liquefaction zone extends from SFO down through most of Santa Clara and San Jose.